 If we were unable to qualify for treatment as a RIC, we would be subject to tax on all of our taxable income at regular corporate rates.
 We would not be able to deduct distributions to stockholders, nor would they be required to be made.
 Distributions, including distributions of net long-term capital gain, would generally be taxable to our stockholders as dividend income (at a maximum U.S. federal income tax rate of 15.0% (currently through 2012) in the case of U.S. individual stockholders) to the extent of our current and accumulated earnings and profits.
-Subject to certain limitations under the Code, corporate distributes would be eligible for the dividends received deduction.
-Distributions in excess of our current and accumulated earnings and profits would be treated first as a retum of capital to the extent of the stockholder's tax basis, and any remaining distributions would be treated as a capital gain.
-If we fail to qualify as a RIC in a subsequent year we may be subject to regular corporate tax on any net built-in gains with respect to certain of our eassets (i.e., the excess of the aggregate gains, including items of income, over aggregate losses that would have been realized with respect to such assets if we had been liquidated) that we elect to recognize on requalification or when recognized over the next ten years.
+Subject to certain limitations under the Code, corporate distributees would be eligible for the dividends received deduction.
+Distributions in excess of our current and accumulated earnings and profits would be treated first as a return of capital to the extent of the stockholder's tax basis, and any remaining distributions would be treated as a capital gain.
+If we fail to qualify as a RIC for a period greater than two taxable years, to qualify as a RIC in a subsequent year we may be subject to regular corporate tax on any net built-in gains with respect to certain of our assets (i.e., the excess of the aggregate gains, including items of income, over aggregate losses that would have been realized with respect to such assets if we had been liquidated) that we elect to recognize on requalification or when recognized over the next ten years.